Compact, Frictionless Flexibility

 Plastic flexure bearings appear as living hinges and snap-fit closures in disposable containers, electromechanical systems and consumer products packaging.
 Minimal friction, compact design and the ability to manufacture them in one piece makes them a popular alternative to mechanical hinges and closures in many applications.

 Prototype Living Hinges With PolyJet 3D Printing

-You can even assign various properties in the same product, so a flexible living hinge can function next to a rigid housing.
+With multi-material 3D printing, you can combine several properties in the same build, so a flexible living hinge can function next to a rigid housing with no assembly required.

 Build Living Hinge Prototypes With FDM Technology

 Creating living hinges with FDM enables quick functional testing of hinged containers and housings, in production-grade thermoplastics.
 FDM living hinges and snap-fit prototypes are especially successful when 3D printed with FDM Nylon 12 material.

 Design and build considerations: With a vertical build orientation and slight modifications to the hinge design, a single bead of thermoplastic can extend the entire length of the hinge.
 This results in an FDM living hinge that can last through hundreds or even thousands of flex cycles.
 In addition to hinge durability, the vertical orientation often provides a good surface finish on the rest of the part.